 B.A. programs are offered by all departments of the College except that of neural science, which confers only the B.S. degree.
 However, please see additional information on engineering and global public health programs in the next section.

 Bachelor of Science (B.S.)

-B.S. programs are offered by the following departments of the College: chemistry, neural science (no B.A. option), and physics.
-They are also offered for the combined major in global public health and science, with a concentration in biology or chemistry (no B.A. option).
+B.S. programs are offered by the following departments of the College: chemistry (optional), neural science (no B.A. option), and physics (optional).
+They are also offered for the combined major in global public health and science with a concentration in either biology or chemistry (no B.A. option).
 For details, see the sections on these individual departments and majors in this Bulletin.
-The College also offers jointly with the NYU Tandon School of Engineering a dual-degree, Bachelor of Science/Bachelor of Science (B.S./B.S.) programs with biology, chemistry, computer science, mathematics, and physics; see the engineering section in this Bulletin.
+The College also offers jointly with the NYU Tandon School of Engineering dual-degree, Bachelor of Science/Bachelor of Science (B.S./B.S.) programs with biology, chemistry, computer science, mathematics, and physics; see the engineering and relevant departmental sections in this Bulletin.
 (Pursuing dual degrees in engineering is the only way to earn a B.S. in biology, computer science, and mathematics, except for the global public health/science major with concentration in biology).
-Further information on engineering is available in the College Advising Center, Silver Center, Room 905; 212-998-8130.
+Further information on engineering is available from the College Advising Center, 726 Broadway, 7th floor; 212-998-8130.

 The general degree requirements are the same for the B.A. and the B.S., with the exception of the engineering B.S./B.S.

 To be eligible for the bachelor's degree, students must complete 128 points with a cumulative grade point average of at least 2.0.
-Within these points, students must fulfill the requirements of both a major (also completed with a minimum grade point average of 2.0 ) and the College Core Curriculum.
+Within these points, students must fulfill the requirements of both a major (also completed with a minimum grade point average of 2.0) and the College Core Curriculum.
 A minor is optional, but if elected, must also be comol,eted with a 2.0 minimum grade point average.